CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 This repository contains a CUDA path tracer with the following features:
 - basic diffuse and perfectly reflective materials
-- work-efficient shared memory stream compaction
+- work-efficient shared memory scan for stream compaction
 - obj file loading and naive rendering
 - motion blur